Inspiring Small Engine, Lawn & Garden, and Garden Pulling Tractor

 How To Fix Loose or "Sloppy" Steering Parts -

-lubricate the steering box unit with automotive grease through the
+steering box unit with automotive grease through the

 Zerk grease fitting.
 By the way - adjustments